 Price negotiation tips

-Use Kelley Blue Book to find out what your car is worth and compare it to the lender’s offer.
+Use Kelley Blue Book or Edmunds to find out what your car is worth and compare it to the dealer’s offer.
 If the value you find for a trade-in is higher than that buyout cost, then you can assume you are getting a good deal.

-Keep in mind that if you don’t buy the car, you could end up with surcharges at the end of the lease if the car has too much mileage or excessive damage, so you could end up with a bill that you didn’t foresee when you initially made your choice.
+Keep in mind that if you don’t buy the car, you could end up paying the disposition fee along with surcharges at the end of the lease if the car has too much mileage or excessive damage.
+You could end up with a bill that you didn’t foresee when you initially made your choice to lease.

 The bottom line

-Before deciding to lease and then buy your next car, weigh the costs and only go ahead if you are getting a great deal on both the lease and the payoff amount.
-If it would be cheaper to buy your car upfront, or if you think you’ll want the car for a long time, it might make sense to skip the lease and buy your car directly.
+Before deciding to lease and then buy your next car, weigh the costs against the ease of the buyout process.
+Only go ahead if you are getting a great deal on both the lease and the payoff amount.
+If it would be cheaper to buy your car upfront, or if you think you’ll want the car for a long time, skip the lease and buy your car directly instead.